GioF71/librespot-docker/README.md

 ### Credentials file

 Credentials can be stored on a separate file and mounted as `/user/config/credentials.txt`.
 The format is the same as the standard `.env` file.
-By defaults, `SPOTIFY_USERNAME` and `SPOTIFY_PASSWORD` entries found in this file have the priority against the corresponent environment variables, unless you set the variable `PARAMETER_PRIORITY` to `env`.
+By defaults, `SPOTIFY_USERNAME` and `SPOTIFY_PASSWORD` entries found in this file have the priority against the correspondent environment variables, unless you set the variable `PARAMETER_PRIORITY` to `env`.

 ## Known issues